 3. Pull the three cords at the same time to gather the curtain.
 Continue to gather the curtain into even pleats until the required curtain width is reached.

-4. When you’ve reached the right length, tie off the cords but DO NOT CUT OFF the excess strings.
-You never know if you might need to ungather the curtain at a later date for cleaning.
+4. When you’ve reached the right width with your curtains, tie off the cords but DO NOT CUT OFF the excess strings.
+You never know if you might need to un-gather the curtain at a later date for cleaning.
 Tuck the loose cords out of sight behind the heading tape.

-5. There are 3 rows where you get insert your hook - decide which row of hook pockets to use.
+5. There are 3 rows on the back of the pencil pleat heading to insert your hooks - decide which row of hook pockets to use.
 Keep in mind that this will alter the length of your curtains.
+The top row will mean your curtains have less pooling or are further from the floor, the bottom row will have the opposite effect.

-6. Insert a hook at each end of the tape and then approximately at 10cm intervals across the rest of the curtain.
+6. Insert a hook at each end of the pencil pleat tape/heading and then approximately at 10cm intervals across the rest of the curtain.